scipopt/gcg/doc/resources/installation/easy-install.md

     make check

+Arguments to be added to `cmake ..` if needed can be found under @ref cmake-args.

 Note that the execution of `make`-commands, e.g. `make test` is only supported inside the `build`-folder (in which it requires some more steps to add testsets).
 Therefore, if you intend on using `make test` (and not ctest), you should compile